pwalsh/openbudgets/docs/guide/features/accounts.rst

 Overview
 --------

-Open Budget supports user accounts.
+Open Budgets supports user accounts.
 Several features, such as sharing to social networks, and commenting, require the user to have an account and to be authenticated.

 User accounts are based on Django's built in auth.User, and take advantage of Django 1.5's new custom user model implementation.

 Configuration
 -------------

-All configuration of Open Budget accounts is done via the project settings:
+All configuration of Open Budgets accounts is done via the project settings:

 https://github.com/hasadna/omuni-budget/blob/develop/openbudget/settings/base.py